ctx/ws-session/README.md

   xinitrc or autostart.

 #### Configuration
-* Create a folder for your saved sessions e.g. $HOME/.local/ws-session
+* Create a directory for your saved sessions e.g. $HOME/.local/ws-session
 * Read, install and adjust ws-session.rc.
 * Create symliks for all the applications you want to use: Link ws-app to your
   $PATH e.g: